Two branches, two purposes

 What happens during resume

-- Restores the full context, completed node list, retry counts, and failure signatures
+Submittedand spawns a new engine subprocess with--resume - The engine restores the full context, completed node list, retry counts, and failure signatures from durable state

 - If the checkpointed node used